15 Best Places to Retire in the US - 2021 Retirement: Top Cities & States

 Every year, downtown Jacksonville also offers a Jazz festival that can help you get your boogie on.
 Jacksonville is also 45 minutes away from St. Augustine, which is the oldest city in the country.
 You can make a quick day trip and walk around the fort while soaking in the rich history.

 All in all, Jacksonville offers diverse experiences and fun attractions.
-Whether you want a calm beach day or a bustling city experience, Jacksonville, Florida, is an excellent option for your next home.
+Whether you want a calm beach day or a bustling city experience, retiring in Jacksonville, Florida, is an excellent option for your next home.

 2. Catalina Foothills, Arizona

-If humidity is not your thing, and you want to retire in a beautiful, mountainous landscape to promote hiking and the outdoor way of living, then Catalina Foothills, Arizona is an excellent spot for you.
+If humidity is not your thing, and you want to retire in a beautiful, mountainous landscape to promote hiking and the outdoor way of living, then Catalina Foothills, Arizona is a good place to live.

 Located just north of Tuscon and set near the Santa Catalina Mountains, Catalina Foothills is a beautiful, mid-sized city that can be a gorgeous backdrop to your new retired life.
 With diverse landscapes, including deserts, mountains, and canyons, the Catalina Foothills is the perfect place for the adventurous and outdoorsy type.